srcole/srcole.github.io/_posts/2016-08-20-olympicssports.markdown

 </html>

 ## Create your own Olympics: Custom sports weighting
-Interestingly, if we look at the number of gold medals after applying the uniform weighting across sports, we see that Great Britain is in the lead.
-However, I thought it'd be fun to create an interactive visualization in which we can choose the weighting for each sport and then this will weight the medal count appropriately.
+Interestingly, if we look at the number of gold medals after applying the uniform weighting across sports, we see that the United States's lead diminishes considerably.
+Additionally, I thought it'd be fun to create an interactive visualization in which we can choose the weighting for each sport and then this will weight the medal count appropriately.
 For example, if I'm a fan of diving (weight = 5), but I don't like swimming as much (weight = 0.5), then I see that China wins my Olympics.